 - Are you willing to spend any money up front?
 If you’ll be working freelance or starting your own business side hustle, you may need to invest a bit of money to make money.
 Is this something you want and can afford to do?

-- Do you want a part-time job with someone else calling the shots or do you want your own freelancing or micro-business?
+- What’s your goal?
+Do you want a part-time job with someone else calling the shots or do you want your own freelancing or micro-business?

 - Does your full-time gig employer have a policy against a side gig in the same field?
 You might be surprised to learn your employer doesn’t allow you to blog or consult on the side.
 Find out in advance, or you might discover it too late as others did.